Pipestone Indian Training School: Early 20th century

 1901 Pipestone's Chippewa students won 12 "individual' bronze medals in Agricultural Products at the Pan-American Exposition in Buffalo, New York.
 Winners of awards had to pay for the manufacture of their medal.
 The exhibition executive committee issued Certificates of Award that were needed to order the medal won.

 1902 School enrollment reported at 135 mostly Chippewa.

 1905 The White Earth Tomahawk newspaper was cited for reporting the Pipestone School matron, Miss Roy, returned for the new school year accompanied by many White Earth students.

 1905 White Earth Chief William Madison worked as the Boys Advisor at Pipestone.

-1906 The first 3 students to graduate at Pipestone were Clem Fairbanks, Willie Coffey, and Willie McIntosh from White Earth.
+In 1906, the first three students graduated from Pipestone: were Clem Fairbanks, Willie Coffey, and Willie McIntosh from White Earth.
 In 1906 enrollment was 215.

-1912 the students began publishing a school newspaper making it the first indigenous newspaper in the country.
+In 1912, the students began publishing a school newspaper.

 1914 Two girls displaying a large example of Ojibwa beadwork at Pipestone.

 1914 The boys made the Tri-state Indian school championship.